Emmacharleswilson/Pub-Quiz/README.md

 ## Introduction

-This website has been produced to provide a platform for a fun and educational game designed for agers 16+.
-It offers questions in a quiz format to test the users general knowledge.
+This website has been produced to provide a platform for a fun and educational game designed for ages 16+.
+It offers questions in a quiz format to test the user's general knowledge.

 In addition to the home page this website also features:
 - The 'Quiz' page
 - A 'Instructions section'
 - A 'High Scores' page

-The business goals of the website are:
+The business goals of the website is:
 1. To provide an educational learning platform for people aged 16+.
 2. To provide engaging content so that users enjoy using this quiz.
 3. To create an easy to navigate website to ensure that it is user friendly.

-The user goals of this website are:
+The user goals of this website is:
 1. To gain general knowledge.
 2. To test my general knowledge using the quiz.
 3. To improve my previous scores & therefore my overall knowledge.